Facial Fat Grafting

 Injecting fat into the human face may seem like a counter-intuitive way to achieve a more youthful look, until you understand the unique ways that aging affects the face.
 As we age, the skin is pulled and stretched by the ever-present force of gravity.
 This increases the surface area of the skin, meaning that your face appears to lose volume as you age.
 This, in addition to other forces, can lead to lines, wrinkles, and other unflattering formations that can make the face appear older.
 The solution to this problem is to increase the amount of volume present in the face.

 Traditionally, volume has been added to the face using a set of injectable products known as dermal fillers.
 However, lately, surgeons have been turning to fat graft procedures to give patients more options and better results.
-During a fat graft facial, fat from your own body is used to add volume to your face.
+During a facial fat graft, fat from your own body is used to add volume to your face.
 This fat can be collected from anywhere on your body that you feel you have excess fat, and this is accomplished through a liposuction procedure.
 Once the fat has been collected, it is purified, and then injected into the face to provide enhanced volume and youthfulness.

 If you would like to know more about facial fat grafting procedures, contact New Jersey’s fat graft experts at East Coast Advanced Plastic Surgery, with offices in Ridgewood, Englewood, Hoboken, and more.